brandongregory/dndhelp/src/5e-build-guides/barbarian-feats-for-damage.md

 ---
 layout: article.njk
 meta_title: "Best Barbarian Feats for Damage"
-meta_description: "When building a Barbarian, there are a few feats that can be the cornerstone of your build.
+meta_description: "When building a Barbarian, some feats can be the cornerstone of your build.
 Here are some hard numbers comparing them."
 author: "Brandon Gregory"
 section_name: build
 tags: ['build']